-Involvement in research is an excellent way for students to learn about psychology almost literally from the inside out.
-Students who are engaged in research are able to greatly expand their understanding of a particular area of psychology and increase their technical skills in the field.
-Research experiences are also great opportunities for faculty members to mentor talented students in the field.
+Involvement in research is an excellent way for you to learn about psychology almost literally from the inside out.
+Expand your understanding of a particular area of psychology and increase your technical skills in the field through research experiences, which are also great opportunities for faculty members to mentor talented students in the field.

 - Suzette Astley conducts research on associational processes in the learning of emotions and the acquisition of stereotypes.

 - William Dragon studies interpersonal attraction and psychophysiological correlates of social behavior.

 - Alice Ganzel examines emotional factors in decision making in adolescents.

 - Melinda Green founded the Cornell College Eating Disorder and Body Dissatisfaction Research Laboratory.
 She studies biological, psychological, and sociocultural predictors of eating disturbance.
 The research team has published many manuscripts in peer-reviewed journals and presents annually at national conferences.

 Through special arrangements, Cornell psychology students have recently worked with a number of research programs at other institutions, including:

 - Department of Cognition and Information Sciences, Chiba University (Japan)